VEETALITY/VEETALITY/README.md

 w2i (whisper to interact) is preferred, because i am usually tabbed out and will feel bad if i find out you said something to me and i missed it. it has happened countless times before.

-i am vaguely involved with a lot of fandoms, but most noteably deltarune right now. if you are genuinely interested in knowing all of my fandoms/or just want to see if we have any in common, feel free to ask. i *really* don't mind.
+i am vaguely involved with a lot of fandoms, but most noteably fnaf and mystery incorporated right now. if you are genuinely interested in knowing all of my fandoms/or just want to see if we have any in common, feel free to ask. i *really* don't mind.

 truly i do not give a flying fuck if you "take inspo" from my creations, so long as you don't just directly copy it detail-for-detail and color-for-color. i'd actually be happy knowing someone was inspired enough by *my* creations to use it as a reference.